jimjonesbr/wmss/README.md

 Parameter: `melody`

-Selects records containing a specific a sequence of notes or phrases (not limited to *incipt*) throughout the database, encoded using the [Plaine & Easie musical notation](https://www.iaml.info/plaine-easie-code#toc-4) (PEA).
+Selects records containing a specific a sequence of notes or phrases (not limited to *incipt*) throughout the database, encoded using the [Plaine & Easie musical notation](https://www.iaml.info/plaine-easie-code#toc-4) (PAE).
 For instance, the value `,8AB'CDxDE` - which is going to be used throughout this section - corresponds to ..

 ![melody_sample](https://github.com/jimjonesbr/wmss/blob/master/wmss/web/img/melody_sample.jpg)